lpmi-13/current-projects/README.md

 * 1.3 — buffer capacity you want to reserve for workload spikes (Note: 1.3 value may not fit everyone’s needs, it’s just a baseline)
 - knowreservations.netlify.com

-## 91) Add quadratic and linear regression to graphit
-- quadratic is just ploting the start/end/highest-lowest point
-- linear regression is create points on a scatter plot and see how it changes the line (possibly do something similar for logistic regression, but that might be way too complex)

 ## 94) Create micromaterial for practicing CI stuff
 - possibly use Henry's approach to accessing github and committing
 - github actions fire on commit